A “Rinse and Repeat” Playbook for Crushing Your Competitors

-Sometimes this information is almost identical to that found through Adwords.
+Sometimes this information is almost identical to that found through Google Ads.
 Other times, there are great discrepancies between the two platforms’ information.
 When there are differences, they usually arise not from inaccurate data but from competitors’ PPC strategies.

-Competitors will frequently favor one platform (usually Adwords) over the other, either because there’s more activity on that platfo rm or because they aren’t as familiar with the other.
+Competitors frequently favor one platform (usually Google Ads) over the other.
+This is because there’s more activity on that platform or because they aren’t as familiar with the other.
 Any such imbalance, such as higher and lower costs-per-click, can be exploited to get a higher ROI on PPC.

 For an example that involves time, consider a synagogue that holds services on Saturdays and uses PPC advertising to reach potential attendees.
-Most people looking for a synagogue to worship in are likely going to search on Friday or Saturday, so you’d want to make sure your ads had good coverage during this time.
-By looking up data on what competitors are paying and how much coverage they’re receiving, you can determine what your synagogue must bid to have ads show on these days.
+Most people looking for a synagogue to worship in are likely going to search on Friday or Saturday; you want to make sure your ads have good coverage during this time.
+By researching what competitors are paying and how much coverage they’re receiving, you can determine what your synagogue must bid to have ads show on these days.
 You can then set you maximum bid to the appropriate amount for Friday and Saturday, and bid much lower (or not at all) on the other days of the week when people aren’t looking for a place to worship.

 Implement Findings into Your SEM Strategies

-Once you’ve completed a full competitor SEM strategy analysis, incorporate your insights into an actionable plan.
-Meet with your team to draw up a budget and define what steps must be taken in order to outperform the competition.
+Once you’ve completed a full analysis of your competitors’ SEM strategies, incorporate your insights into an actionable plan.
+Meet with your team to draw up a budget and define next steps to outperform the competition.
 Then, execute the plan and monitor your site’s performance.

-Conducting a comprehensive analysis of competitors SEM strategies is resource-intensive, for it takes time to identify competitors, and check their sites, social activity, search rankings, backlink profiles and PPC campaigns.
-However, at the end of the process, you know exactly what your team must do to succeed in search engine marketing.
+Conducting a comprehensive analysis of competitors’ SEM strategies is resource-intensive; it takes time to identify competitors, and check their sites, social activity, search rankings, backlink profiles and PPC campaigns.
+However, at the end of the process, you know exactly what SEM strategies you must use to succeed in search engine marketing.
 If you invest the time and other resources, the ROI can last for a long time.

 So what are you waiting for?
 It’s time for you to go out and crush your competitors 🙂